Amsterdam-AI-Team/Urban_PointCloud_Processing/datasets/README.md

 * `bgt/custom_pole_points_demo.csv`
   This contains <x,y> coordinates of pole-like objects and trees.
 These were collected manually from different sources, but can also be scraped from PDOK.
 * `bgt/bgt_street_furniture_points_demo.csv`
-  This contains <x,y> coordinates of street furniture objects scraped from BGT.
+  This contains manually generated data (<x,y> coordinates) of street furniture objects for demonstration purposes.

 These files are sufficient to run the [notebooks](../notebooks).
 Some additional required data files can be downloaded with provided scripts.